idptools/dodo/README.md

 **In 1.x they effectively didn't.** v1 placed folded domains once outside the model loop and targeted only the *mean* predicted end-to-end distance, so every model shared one arrangement and essentially one dimension.
-Measured on an early 2.0 engine, the coefficient of variation of end-to-end distance across conformers was 0.006–0.045, where a matched physical reference gives 0.35–0.48.
+Measured on an early 2.0 engine, the coefficient of variation of end-to-end distance across conformers was 0.006–0.045, where a freely-rotating chain with the same bond length and CA–CA–CA angle window gives 0.35–0.48.
 Sixty models of a 200-residue IDR spanning 1.9 Å of extension is one conformation sampled sixty times.

-A predicted end-to-end distance is the **mean of a distribution**, so each model now draws its own target from the physical radial distribution $P(R) \propto R^2 e^{-3R^2/2\langle R^2\rangle}$.
-Measured CV is now 0.36–0.53, and the ensemble mean still matches the prediction.
+A predicted end-to-end distance is the **mean of a distribution**, so each model now draws its own target from the ideal-chain radial distribution $P(R) \propto R^2 e^{-3R^2/2\langle R^2\rangle}$, whose own coefficient of variation is 0.42.
+The suite holds the achieved spread inside 0.20–0.60, and the ensemble mean still matches the prediction.

 Two details worth knowing: